lanbufan/Upload-or-Publish/README.md

 ## UoP API

-The micro-API service hosted on PythonEverywhere offers a free, programmatic way for a client to make a query on a COVID-19 preprint's (or a batch of COVID-91 preprints) publication status.
+The micro-API service hosted on PythonAnywhere offers a free, programmatic way for a client to make a query on a COVID-19 preprint's (or a batch of COVID-91 preprints) publication status.
 The API return a JSON dictionary with CORD-19's enhanced metadata.
 If the preprint's publication status is positive, then, the API return a JSON containing metadata pertaining to the published article.
 The UoP API, at least in its current implementation, require no keys/authentication.
 But please be mindful of the fact that this is an unfunded initiative run by a single person.

 This tool is currently in its beta-version.
 It is in active development.